-Bisto and Ambrosia custard-firm Premier Foods sees covid boost
+Bisto and Ambrosia custard-firm Premier Foods sees Covid boost

 Shopping

-The firm attracts over a million new customers as people turn to comfort foods during the pandemic.
+Premier Foods says it has attracted a million new customers as people turn to comfort foods in the crisis.

 More in www.bbc.co.uk